 Washed concrete sand is composed of larger particles, and it’s recommended and commonly used on the base layers.
 Some contractors may choose to use it as well as joint sand to save on costs, or simply to avoid working with two different materials altogether.

-Although one can claim washed concrete sand helps to achieve a better interlock between the pavers, its larger particles are harder to sweep and compact into joints.
-As a result, not only it doesn’t seal properly, but it’s also washed away easily.
+Although one can claim that washed concrete sand helps to achieve a better interlock between the pavers, its larger particles are harder to sweep and compact into joints.
+As a result, not only does it not seal properly, but it’s also washed away easily.

 Commonly seen as the regular sand to use on paver joints, its finer particles create a tighter, less permeable layer that won’t be washed away that easily.